aws-solutions/qnabot-on-aws/README.md

-# A Question and Answer Bot Using Amazon Lex and Alexa
+# A Question and Answer Bot Using Amazon Lex and Amazon Alexa

 > Build a chat bot to answer questions.